yt-project/yt/doc/source/visualizing/volume_rendering.rst

 element of perspective to it.
 :class:`~yt.visualization.volume_rendering.lens.StereoPerspectiveLens`
 is identical to PerspectiveLens, but it produces two images from nearby camera positions for use in 3D viewing.
+How 3D the image appears at viewing will depend upon the value of :attr:`~yt.visualization.volume_rendering.lens.StereoPerspectiveLens.disparity`, which is half the maximum distance between two corresponding points in the left and right images.
+By default, it is set to 3 pixels.

 Fisheye or Dome
 +++++++++++++++